earthrise-media/mining-detector/README.md

 Development of the mining detector halted in 2022 when we lost access to the geospatial computing platform at Descartes Labs.
 With the arrival of [new API methods](https://medium.com/google-earth/pixels-to-the-people-2d3c14a46da6) to export pixels from Google Earth Engine (GEE), we were able to swap GEE in for Descartes Labs as image source.
 The original Amazon Mining Watch survey was built on 2020 composite Sentinel-2 satellite imagery.
 With the redevelopment comes:

 * [Yearly assessments of mining activity for 2018-2023](https://github.com/earthrise-media/mining-detector#results).
 * A new Sentinel-2 satellite data pipeline based on Google Earth Engine.
-Anyone with a GEE account should be able to [run this code](https://github.com/earthrise-media/mining-detector#running-the-code).
+Anyone with a GEE account should be able to [run this code](https://github.com/earthrise-media/mining-detector/blob/main/gee/README.md).
 * New [models](https://github.com/earthrise-media/mining-detector#models).
 While preserving the original model architecture, we trained from scratch using the GEE data, with added positive and negative data sampling based on model evaluations and our improved understanding of the scope of mining activities in the Amazon basin.

-Mining expanded each year in the study period, notably into previously untouched areas of Yanomami, Kayapó, and Munduruku indigenous territories, despite strong legal prohibitions.
+Mining expanded each year in the study period, notably into previously untouched areas of Yanomami, Kayapó, and Munduruku indigenous territories.
 It continues to spread into scattered and remote regions of the Amazon rainforest.
 Even some of the tiniest isolated detections are working mines.
 Dredge mining in rivers began in earnest, as seen in the data in the ravaged riverbanks of Rio Puré and Rio Boia in western Amazonas state, Brazil.

 ## Interpreting the findings